sarmadafzalj/Data-Science-in-Oil-and-Gas-Industry/README.md

 ## Here's a list of links to all projects
 - <a href="https://github.com/sarmadafzalj/Data-Science-in-Oil-and-Gas-Industry/tree/main/Plotting%20Drilling%20and%20Wireline%20Logs%20in%20Python" >Plotting Wireline and Petrophysical logs using Plotly in Python</a>
+- <a href="https://github.com/sarmadafzalj/Data-Science-in-Oil-and-Gas-Industry/tree/main/Plotting%20Drilling%20and%20Wireline%20Logs%20in%20Python" >Plotting Wireline and Petrophysical logs using Plotly in Python</a>
 - <a href="https://github.com/sarmadafzalj/Data-Science-in-Oil-and-Gas-Industry/tree/main/Plotting%20Well%20Borehole%20in%203D" >Plotting a 3D well borehole profile using Plotly in Python</a>

 ## Reach out to me